syevt/ecomm/README.md

   ```ruby
   config.signin_path = '/users/sign_in'
   ```
   5. The name of the flash key which keeps the current path.
-This is used by your authentication engine on friendly forwarding: when an authenticated user tries to hit the page that requires authentication he will be forwarded to the sign in page first and this key holds the target page path to forward to after a successful sign in.
+This is used by your authentication engine on friendly forwarding: when an unauthenticated user tries to hit the page that requires authentication he will be forwarded to the sign in page first and this key holds the target page path to forward to after a successful sign in.
 The default one is, again, for Devise:
   ```ruby
   config.flash_login_return_to = 'user_return_to'
   ```